SukanyaGhosh6/Potato-Disease-Classifier/ResearchPaper.md

 Evaluation Metrics
 The performance of the model is evaluated using standard classification metrics, including accuracy, precision, recall, and F1-score.
 These metrics provide insights into the model's ability to correctly classify the different disease states.
 Results
 The trained CNN model demonstrated high accuracy in classifying potato leaf diseases.
-On the test dataset, the model achieved an overall accuracy of approximately 97-99%, which is consistent with state-of-the-art methods for similar tasks Potato Research, Arxiv.
+On the test dataset, the model achieved an overall accuracy of approximately 97-99%, which is consistent with state-of-the-art methods for similar tasks.
 For instance, a sample prediction from the repository showed "Prediction: Early Blight (96.42%)", indicating the model's confidence in its classification.